PaulEmileChantrel/Neural-net-for-trading-crypto-bot/README.md

 Conclusion: this bot is not better than random.

 We can try to add more features for the training like rsi, macd, ema, ma, adx, etc.
+We add a lot of features with the file data_formating_v1p5 but we have similar results.

+We might also try to predict the next day log returns instead of the next day price.
 It is also possible that the data look more random on a minute time scale than an hourly or daily one where the market sentiment would have more impact and could be easier to read.

 ### Neural Net with more features